Maximum A Posteriori Direction-of-Arrival Estimation via Mixed-Integer Semidefinite Programming: Simulation Results

 Some algorithmic parameters are set as follows.
 The regularization parameter $\rho$ in~\eqref{prob:MMVL20_original} for our proposed method is chosen according to the rule in~\eqref{eq:rho} and the parameter $\lambda$ in~\eqref{prob:SPARROW_original} for the SPARROW method is selected by the heuristic rule

 as recommended in~\cite{bhaskarAtomicNormDenoising2013,steffensCompactFormulationEll2018}.
-The number $T$ of randomly generated binary solutions in the randomized rounding algorithm is set to be $10^4$ for $L=3$ sources and $10^5$ for $L=5$ since the number of feasible binary solutions for problem~\eqref{prob:MMVL20MISDP} increases exponentially with increasing $L$.
-Also, when only the error performance is evaluated, the two equivalent MISDP reformulations~\eqref{prob:MMVL20MISDP} and~\eqref{prob:MMVL20MISDP2} are chosen according to the discussion in Section~\ref{sec:problem} to achieve a lower computation time.
+The number of randomly generated binary solutions in the RR algorithm is $T = 10^4$ for $L=3$ sources and $T = 10^5$ for $L=5$ as the size of the binary feasible set of problem~\eqref{prob:MMVL20MISDP} increases exponentially with $L$.
+If not specified, the two equivalent MISDP reformulations~\eqref{prob:MMVL20MISDP} and~\eqref{prob:MMVL20MISDP2} are chosen according to the discussion in Section~\ref{sec:problem} to achieve a lower computation time.